fuszenecker/Promptuarium/README.md

 However, Promptuarium doesn't use any compression algorithms, **it saves as many bytes as possible** (uses binary container format).
 Theoretically, there is **no size limit** in the binary container, but the .NET limits the data/metadata sizes to 8 exabytes.

-The class has list- and **LINQ-friendly** operations to make it easy to use Promptuarium in any .NET project (even in the upcoming .NET 5 Core version).
-F# examples are available in Wiki.
+The class has list- and **LINQ-friendly** operations to make it easy to use Promptuarium in any .NET project.

 There are many-many **conversion operations** that simplifies storing and exchanging data (supported by the converter class):